 By sunset and moonrise, in shadow of cactus where a hare will catch your eye, find your wild in Baja on horseback.

 A unique and immersive horseback experience through the beach communities of northern Todos Santos to our favorite oceanside haunt.
-Start at our barn and meet your horse; get ready for the ride while your guide gives you critical working knowledge to ensure you feel connected and in-tune.
+Start at our barn and meet your horse; Get ready for the ride while your guide gives you critical working knowledge to ensure you feel connected and in-tune.
 You will learn key communication points to stay equipped during your adventure.
-We’ll ride out together, due north from the stables, weaving between beach and residential neighborhoods, freshwater ways, arroyos and surf breaks, until we arrive at The Green Room, a renowned beachfront restaurant near La Pastora.
-Guests dismount and relax at their table to enjoy the views and fine fare. **Taxi home to accommodations; ride ends at The Green Room.
+We’ll ride out together, due north from the stables, weaving between beach and residential neighborhoods, freshwater ways, arroyos and surf breaks, for an hour and a half during sunset.

 **Available for Engagements and Weddings *prices may vary depending on guests needs, time and availability.